Observables in Quantum Mechanics and the Importance of Self-adjointness

-This paradox is related to the fact that the orthonormal basis \eqref{orto} does not belong to the domain of any SA operator $\hat{p}$ from the whole family of admissible momentum operators.
-The number of these type of paradoxes can be extended \cite{sae, example, Cintio, Gieres:1999zv}.
+where we used partial integration.
+It is obvius that the matrix $p_{mn}$ is not hermitian, leading to jet another paradox.
+This paradox is related to the fact that the orthonormal basis \eqref{orto} does not belong to the domain of any SA operator $\hat{p}$ from the whole family of admissible momentum operators.\\